Wayne Belardi: Tigers

 In 1954, Belardi was used strictly as a pinch hitter during the season's early months, collecting two hits and two bases on balls in 11 plate appearances, before Brooklyn traded him to the Tigers for three players and cash in a June 9 waiver deal.
 In Detroit, he received an extended opportunity to play, getting into 88 games, with 71 starts at first base.
 Again, he hit 11 home runs and set a personal best with 58 hits, but he batted only .232 with 24 runs batted in.
 Most of Belardi's season took place in the minor leagues, as he made only three appearances as a pinch hitter for the Tigers during April.

 But he was able to bounce back and spend all of as the Tigers' backup first baseman, hitting a career high .279 with six home runs in 79 games and appearing in the starting lineup 26 times, including once as the Tigers' left fielder.
 It was his last season in the majors.
 In MLB, Belardi posted a .242 career batting average (143-for-592) with 71 runs, 13 doubles, 5 triples, 28 home runs, 74 RBIs and 66 bases on balls.
 Defensively, he recorded a .986 fielding percentage primarily as a first baseman and a few games as an outfielder.

 Late career

 During the 1956–1957 offseason, he was included in a couple of significant trades.
 On December 5, Detroit sent him to the Kansas City Athletics in an eight-player deal.
 Then, on February 19, 1957, he was a part of a transaction—which would include 13 players in all—he was sent to the Bombers along with pitchers Bobby Shantz and Art Ditmar and young third baseman.

+Belardi and his family were on their way to Yankees camp in Spring Training on February 20, 1957 from their home in California.
+While heading east on U.S. Routes 60 and 70 in Indio, their car was struck by a 6x6 ft wooden bridge railing.
+The railing pierced the windshield and sent the car flipping into a 12 ft deep dry wash.
+The family was sent to Coachella Valley Hospital for numerous non-fatal injuries.
+Wayne Belardi suffered a broken nose and various gashes and lacerations.
+His wife suffered a shoulder injury and bruises.
+Their three daughters all suffered bruises.
+California Highway Patrol officers stated that the Belardi family were lucky, noting that the dry washes were often the site of fatal crashes.
+Belardi told officers that they were going to continue on their way to Florida as soon as possible.

 Belardi never made the Yankees roster.
 He spent the final year of his professional career by hitting .220 in 1957 with their Double-A farm team, the New Orleans Pelicans.

-Belardi's baseball career was curtailed by injuries he suffered in a car accident.
-He died at age 63 in Santa Cruz, California.
+Injuries tied to the accident would end his baseball career.
+Belardi died at Dominican Hospital in Santa Cruz, California on October 21, 1993 after suffering from chronic bouts of hepatitis and diabetes.